k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 ### Generic TDM Interfaces

 Import and deploy the following [interfaces](/articles/05_DB_interfaces/01_interfaces_overview.md) into the project's **Shared Objects**:
 - **DB_CASSANDRA** - this is the connection to the Cassandra DB.
-This interface is used by TDM utilities.
-Edit the IP address according to the environment.
+Edit the IP address according to the environment if you use the DB_CASSANDRA as the Fabric system DB.

-- **CASSANDRA_LD** - a Cassandra Loader interface.
-This interface is used by the Reference upgrade script (upgrade to TDM 7.5.1).

 - **POSTGRESQL_ADMIN** - this is the admin connection to the [TDM PosgreSQL DB](/articles/TDM/tdm_architecture/02_tdm_database.md).
 This interface is used by the **TDMDB flow** in the **TDM LU** to create the TDM DB in the PostgreSQL DB.